 The Company has significant customers in its operations.
-The table below presents the percentage of total revenue for the reported customers for the years ended August 31, 2022 and 2021.
+The table below presents the percentage of total revenue for the reported customers for the years ended August 31, 2023 and 2022.
 For water and wastewater customers, the Company primarily provides services on behalf of the Rangeview District for which the significant end users include all Sky Ranch homes in the aggregate combined with the Sky Ranch CAB and two oil & gas operators.
 The home builders at Sky Ranch account for lot purchase revenue but also for water and wastewater tap fees revenues.

 Year Ended

-% of Total Revenue Generated From: August 31, 2022 August 31, 2021
+% of Total Revenue Generated From: August 31, 2023 August 31, 2022

-Sky Ranch homes and Sky Ranch CAB in the aggregate 5% 14%
+Melody (DR Horton) 20 % - %

-Two oil & gas operators 16% -
+Two oil & gas operators 18 % 16 %

-Lennar 18% -
+Lennar 17 % 18 %

-Challenger 14% -
+Challenger 16 % 14 %

-KB Home 10% 20%
+KB Home 12 % 10 %

-Richmond 6% 16%
+Sky Ranch homes and Sky Ranch CAB in the aggregate 12 % 5 %

-Taylor Morrison 17%
+Richmond - % 6 %

-Additionally, at August 31, 2022, 34% of the trade accounts receivable balance was owed by Challenger for finished lot milestone payments.
+Additionally, as of August 31, 2023, 14% of the trade accounts receivable balance was owed by National Heritage Academies related to construction activities for the school site managed by the Company on the school's behalf.
+As of August 31, 2022, 34% of the trade accounts receivable balance was owed by Challenger for finished lot milestone payments.